dhmit/gender_analysis/documentation/source/tutorial/tutorial.rst

     >>> create_corpus_visualizations_summary(my_corpus)

+In order for these functions to work effectively, all relevant metadata must be present in the Corpus that you are trying to visualize.

 Adding Masculine and Feminine Words
 ===================================

-The Gender Analysis Toolkit comes pre-loaded with several words that it identifies as "masculine" or"feminine", but sometimes there are words that are unique to a corpus that are generally not considered gendered in other contexts.
+The Gender Analysis Toolkit comes pre-loaded with several words that it identifies as "masculine" or "feminine", but sometimes there are words unique to a corpus that are generally not considered gendered in other contexts.

 Gender Analysis comes with global constants ``MASC_WORDS`` and ``FEM_WORDS``, which are both sets consisting of masculine and feminine pronouns, respectively.

-If your corpus frequently references, for example, a woman named Alice, and you would like the toolkit to recognize the name Alice as female, then you can add 'Alice' to ``FEM_WORDS``:
+If your corpus frequently references, for example, a woman named Alice, and you would like the toolkit to recognize the name Alex as female, then you can add 'Alex' to ``FEM_WORDS``:

     >>> from gender_analysis.common import MASC_WORDS, FEM_WORDS
-    >>> FEM_WORDS.add('Alice')
+    >>> FEM_WORDS.add('Alex')

 Dunning Analysis